Fertility Preservation

 A useful next question

-"What does my fertility health look like now, and what would waiting mean?"
+"What does my fertility health look like now, and what are the benefits of earlier preservation?"

 Select preservation type